gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 ## Database with RDS

-For our database server we will use Amazon RDS which offers Multi AZ for redundancy.
-Lets start by creating a subnet group and then we'll create the actual RDS instance.
+For our database server we will use Amazon RDS which offers Multi-AZ for redundancy.
+Let's start by creating a subnet group and then we'll create the actual RDS instance.

 ### Subnet Group